KitLavis/archaeo-track/README.md

 - The Code Institute's mock terminal template was used to create the terminal.
 - ASCII art was used to create the header styling in the terminal.
 - Google Sheets was used to store the data.
+- google.oauth2.service_account was used to allow the program to access data held in Google Sheets
-- Gspread was imported to the project to allow manipulation of the Google Sheets spreadsheet from the terminal.
+- gspread was imported to the project to allow manipulation of the Google Sheets spreadsheet from the terminal.
-- Pyfiglet was imported to the project for constant [validation](#Validation).
+- pyfiglet was imported to the project for constant [validation](#Validation).
-- Datetime was imported to the project to allow for the data to be inputted into the spreadsheet with date information.
+- datetime was imported to the project to allow for the data to be inputted into the spreadsheet with date information.
-- Colorama was imported to allow for coloured text within the terminal.
+- colorama was imported to allow for coloured text within the terminal.
 - Git was used for version control.
 - GitHub was used to store the code.
 - GitPod was the online IDE used.